takigama/KmartReflowMiniOven/README.md

  - Temperature via a thermistor (similar to 3d printer)
  - Lilygo t-display controller (with a daughter board), but this might be changed later for something more "modular"

+## But Why?

+Yes, I know theres tonnes of toaster oven reflow ovens around (I even have one!), but this one is half the size and half the price and felt like a fun project...

 ## General Thoughts...

 Much of the code will be similar to 3d printers because alot of the features are similar, plus to make it module it